-Status Assessment in 2016 Annual Report Ongoing · 2017 OIG Evaluation Process created; implementation ongoing.
-The City's Department of Procurement Services (DPS) has begun, and will continue, to host training sessions designed to educate the Participating Members' personnel on their responsibilities under procurement-related laws and regulations.
+Status Assessment in 2016 Annual Report Ongoing 2017 OIG Evaluation Process created; implementation onqoinq.
+The City's Department of Procurement Services (DPS) has.begun, and will continue, to host training sessions designed to educate the Participating Members'personnel on their responsibilities under procurement-related laws and . regulations.

-$^{7}$ In the 2017 Annual Report, the CPO Committee provided Q1 2018 (March 31, 2018) as the target date for completing this recommendation.
-We are informed this is an error, the actual target date is Q3 2018 (September 30, 2018)
+7 In the 2017 Annual Report, the CPO Committee provided QI 2018 (March 31, 2018) as the target date for completing this recommendation We are informed this is an error, the actual target date is Q3 2018 (September 30, 2018)

-Ch. hours A

-Status Assessment Completed

-in 2017 Annual Report '
+Status Assessment in 2017 ACompleted

-2018 OIG Evaluation Process created; implementation ongoing.
-As noted in the

-2017 Annual Report, DPS makes available to its fellow

-Participating Members trainings on a variety of topics,

-including:

-micidanig.

-Certification Overview Including C2

-Compliance Process and Procedures Including LCP

-· Tracker

-Emergency Contracts

-Exhibit B (Direct Voucher)

-Non-Competitive Review Board (NCRB)

-· Project Checklist

-·

-Record Retention Training

-Small Business Initiatives

-Small Orders ;

-Task Order Training

-DPS Year End Briefing Report

-· DDC is also would in a with the City's Department of Lawrench

-DPS is also working with the City's Department of Law and

-Board of Ethics to develop guidelines regarding prohibited

-communications in the contracting context and contractors'

-reporting obligations.
-OIG encourages DPS to maintain its

-active and innovative approach to maximizing training

-opportunities for its fellow Members.
+2018 OIG EvalProcess created; implementation onqoinq.As noted in the 2017 Annual Report, DPS mak on a variety of topics, including: • Certification Overview Including C2 • Compliance Proce Contracts '• Exhibit B (Direct Voucher) • Non-Competitive Review Board (NCRB) • Proje Initiatives • Small Orders ' • Task Order Training • DPS Year End Briefing Report DPS is of Ethics to develop guidelines regarding prohibited communications in the contracting cc encourages DPS to maintain its active and innovative approach to maximizing training or